uniquehash/ReviewSheets/artificial_intelligence/natural_language_processing/overview.md

 				* parts of the documents are labled by the external mechanism
 		* techniques
 			* expectation maximization
+				* an iterative method to find maximum liklihood or maximum a posteriori (MAP) estimates of parameters in a statistical method where the model depends on unobserved latent variables
 			* naive bayes classifier
 				* a simple probabilistic classifier
 					* based on applying bayes theorem
 					* strong independence assumptions between the features
 			* tf-idf
+				* a statistic intended to reflect how important a word is to a document in a collection of corpus
 			* instantaneously trained neural networks
 			* latent semantic indexing
 			* support vector machines
+				* supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis
 			* artificial neural network
 			* k-nearest neighbour algorithms
 			* decision trees